 - 1. Follow the procedure in before working inside your computer - 2.
 Remove the SD memory card - 3.
 Remove the base cover - 4.
 Disconnect the battery cable from the connector on the system board.

-- 1. Disconnect the coin-cell battery cable from the I/O board [1]. - 2.
-[2].
+1. Using a plastic scribe, gently pry the coin-cell battery out of the slot on the I/O board [1].

 Installing the coin-cell battery